ratatui/ratatui/examples/apps/flex/README.md

 # Flex demo

-This interactive example shows how to use the flex layouts.
+This interactive example shows how to use flex layouts.
+For an interactive comparison with different constraint types and spacing, see the [Constraint Explorer](../constraint-explorer/) demo.

 To run this demo: